 In addition, the tenant may file a complaint with the U.S. Department of Housing and Urban Development (HUD), the organization that oversees the FHA.
 This is an undesirable outcome for all involved, so it’s always best to try to reach an agreement before escalating the situation.

-Reasons Landlord May Deny Emotional Support Animals
+Reasons Landlord May Deny ESAs

 As discussed above, landlords are only required to make reasonable accommodations to emotional support animals.
 There are a number of circumstances for which a landlord may reasonably deny an emotional support animal.